 Be sure to eat breakfast each day before you train and on race day!
 You can’t expect a peak performance if your body has no fuel to run on.
 Choose something that sits easily in your stomachs such as a peanut butter sandwich or a yoghurt and fruit smoothie.

 This can be aided by getting in a full meal the evening before.

 Snacking between meals:

-Plan your snacks so that you aren’t hungry and end us reaching for the wrong things.
+Plan your snacks so that you aren’t hungry and end up reaching for the wrong things.
 Yoghurt, cottage cheese, mixed nuts, fruit or smoothies are great snacks to have on hand.
 You can even make your own protein balls with your favourite ingredients including dates, protein powder, chia seeds, oats etc.

 Too much fibre or spicy foods:

-We all know what happens when we eat too many spicy or fibrous foods.
+We all know what happens when we eat too much spicy or fibrous food.
 Combine that with hard training which diverts blood from the digestive tract to active muscles, and you could have an unpleasant race experience!

 Eat plain, non-spicy, non-fibrous foods the evening before hard training or the big race.

 Refuel your ride:

 If you are going to be out for a good few hours such as the FNB Wines to Whales race, you should definitely aim to refuel along the way to keep your body performing optimally.
 Before the race, plan and work out how much food and drink you should consume and be mindful of it throughout the race.